דלג לתוכן הראשי

 These reactions are essential for every aspect of cell function, from energy production, through building proteins and nucleic acids, to regulating many complex processes.

-A delicate balance exists between all these reactions, and any disruption, no matter how small, can lead to far-reaching effects on cell health, the aging process, and even the development of chronic diseases.
+A delicate balance governs all these reactions, and any disruption, no matter how small, can lead to far-reaching effects on cell health, the aging process, and even the development of chronic diseases.

 Understanding the Effects of Metabolic Imbalance: